 As part of the Mediacom Look-Up series, alongside co-host Spotify, the agency brought together a panel of industry leaders to share lessons on their career journey’s so far.

-On the panel was Jessica Pouleur, head of strategy and business development at Disney, Joanna Jones, head of client services at Vice, Sabine Tija, head of marketing, Asia Pacific at Netflix with Diogo Andrade, head of automation, South East Asia at Spotify as moderator.
+On the panel was Jessica Pouleur, head of strategy and business development at Disney, Joanna Jones, head of client services at Vice, Sabine Tija, head of marketing, South East Asia and ANZ, at Netflix with Diogo Andrade, head of automation, South East Asia at Spotify as moderator.

 The event is part of a programme led by Mediacom in APAC that aims to rally the industry around the topic of inclusivity and equal opportunities for young talent.

 The Drum has selected some of the top lessons from the panellists about challenges and successes in their careers so far.

 “Think about what you can do for yourself outside of what you find through your workplace”.

 This lesson was about making sure people invest in themselves instead of waiting for businesses to do it.
 While all businesses should be investing in their staff, the lesson shared by the panel was that people should also always be thinking about how they can help themselves and do things for their own progression and satisfaction.

 “Stop being so hard on yourself, you are your own worst critic.”